1 Company information

 Debt Instrument Amortised Cost

 A financial asset is subsequently measured at amortised cost if it is held within a business model whose objective is to hold the asset in order to collect contractual cash flows and the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
-This category generally applies to trade and other receivables.
+This category generally applies to cash and bank balances, trade receivables, loans and other financial assets.

 Fair value through other comprehensive income (FVTOCI)